lukasballo/snman/README.md

 ## Getting Started

+For detailed setup instructions, please refer to `documentation/environment_setup.md`.
+This includes:
-  * Install Python 3.9 and QGIS, we recommend using miniconda
+  * Installing Python 3.11.13 and setting up the conda environment
-  * Make sure you have installed the dependencies in the **requirements** file.
+  * Installing Cursor IDE and configuring the Python interpreter
+  * Installing dependencies (including GDAL via conda)
+  * Setting up the `.env` file with your `DATA_DIRECTORY` path
+  * Downloading the data starter pack

-  * Use the Jupyter notebooks under **examples**, see the next section
+Once set up, use the Jupyter notebooks under **examples**, see the next section.
-  * Install any further missing dependencies

 ## Usage

-For a basic setup of your programming environment (Pycharm, Git, Miniconda, etc.), please refer to the file `documentation/environment_setup.md`.
+For a basic setup of your programming environment (Cursor IDE, Git, Miniconda, etc.), please refer to the file `documentation/environment_setup.md`.

 The following Jupyter notebook files are available for a quick start: